tahira-h/bikesharing/README.md

 Close the file.

-The ten visualizations in this analysis has data of customers and subcribers expected time of using a bike-sharing program, and when bikes are not used.
-This data provides the company with an effective time to pick up the bikes that needs to be picked up or fixed.
+The ten visualizations in this analysis provides the company with an effective time to pick up the bikes that needs to be fixed or relocated to a new destination.
 The data and visualizations shared in this analysis confirms that a bike-sharing program in Des Moines is a solid business proposal.